 Despite the negativity thrown at it, the gaming industry continuously proves it’s a culture as relevant as sports or the music industry.
 More importantly, it’s shown it’s a legitimate business that can help people build successful careers.

-There are more than five ways gaming fans can become millionaires:
+There are more than six ways gaming fans can become millionaires:

 - Playing video games at a professional level